Chronic Low Back Pain and the New Treatment for It

-By “crippling” we mean that it’s the most common reason for leaving work currently.
-However, the problem gets worse when this lower back pain becomes chronic.
+A study Annals of Rheumatic Diseases published reminds us that low back pain is, in fact, the most crippling problem to date.
+By “crippling,” we mean that it’s the most common reason for leaving work today.
+However, the problem gets worse when low back pain becomes chronic.

-Also, in the document cited above, it states that 1 in 10 people suffer from some type of lower back pain.
+Also, the above document states that 1 out of 10 people suffer from some type of low back pain.

-This incurs a high cost both for medical institutions and for companies and the patients themselves.
+This implies a high cost for medical institutions, companies, as well as patients themselves.

-In today’s article, we’re going to share the good news for all those who suffer from chronic lower back pain.
-The California-based medical company Relievant Medsystems has developed a technique to end this problem.
+In today’s article, we’ll share the good news for all those who suffer from chronic low back pain.
+The US medical company Relievant Medsystems has developed a procedure to end this problem.

 Below you’ll find all the relevant information.

-Treatments for lower back pain relief haven’t always treated the disease effectively.
+Treatments for low back pain relief haven’t always been effective.

-For instance, physical therapy, corsets, or pain relievers are not enough to treat lower back pain.
-Hence, we resort to other techniques such as the following:
+For instance, physical therapy, corsets or pain relievers are not enough to treat low back pain.
+Hence, patients resort to other options, such as:

-- A spinal cord stimulator to relieve back pain.
+- A spinal cord stimulator.
+Patients use this to relieve back pain.

-- A minor spinal surgery, which is something that only takes place in few cases and is not always successful.
+- A minor spinal surgery.
+This is something that only takes place in few cases and is not always successful.

-Given the complexity of treating chronic low back pain, Relievant Medsystems have opted to develop a new strategy called INTRACEPT.
+Due to the complexity of chronic low back pain treatments, Relievant Medsystems has developed a new strategy called INTRACEPT.

 First, the patient lies face down to receive local anesthesia in the area between the L3 and S1 vertebrae.

-Next, a very fine needle that has a very specific purpose, is inserted into this area.
-Its purpose is to cancel the activity of the basivertebral nerve.
-This is because basivertebral nerve sends pain signals from the spine to the brain.
-With this rapid procedure and through local surgery, the lower back pain is relieved.
+Next, the surgeon introduces a very fine needle into this area.
+Its purpose is to cancel the activity of the basivertebral nerve through heat via radio frequency.
+This is because this nerve sends pain signals from the spine to the brain.

-The device transmits this frequency radio energy and the patient feels only a little heat during the procedure.
+The procedure is quick.
+In fact, the whole process lasts just over an hour.
+Moreover, the patient feels only a little heat when the surgeon disables the nerve.
 After this, the surgeon removes the device efficiently and without creating any complications.

-All clinical trials and all individuals who have undergone basilar-nerve ablation enjoy a better quality of life.
+All individuals who have undergone the Intracept procedure enjoy a better quality of life.
 In fact, their pain has not reappeared.

-It should be pointed out that the people who can have this procedure are those who suffer from chronic low back pain.
+It should be pointed out that patients who can have this procedure are those who suffer from chronic low back pain.
 This treatment is therefore not suitable for occasional back pain.